CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 If your song has fade-in before it starts, always sync the label with the first beat and not the fade-in.
 :::

 Congratulations!
 You've learned how to edit an audio file.
-Now, you should try editing your audio file and start charting!
+Now, you should try editing yours and start charting!